 Hiring a loyal video freelancer as a marketing agency or creative studio is a great way to expand business capacity and add skillsets to your business at a low cost.
 It happens much more often than you’d think, and many agencies turn to white-label video production companies or freelancers to boost their revenue.

 When you do find a good freelancer or freelance team for video production, it can seriously boost your game.
-It is invaluable to have someone you can trust to deliver high-quality video or motion graphics work without the hassle of paying for their downtime.
+It is invaluable to have someone you can trust to deliver high-quality video or motion graphics work without the hassle of paying for their downtime and the high cost of someone in house with these specialist skills.

 Here are 9 tips for finding a freelancer you can trust to help grow your business